seasparta618/typescript-converter/README.md

 node compiled/index.js --input-file path/to/input-file.ts [--output-file path/to/output-file.json]
 ```

-Please refer to the above manual in `How to run application using npx ts-node` if you want to use sample input provided.
+Please refer to the [sample input section](#sample-input-anchor) if you want to use the sample input provided using node.

 ## Notes